-Farmington Police Expansion Benefits Staff
+Farmington police expansion benefits staff

-FARMINGTON -- The expansion of Farmington's police headquarters has been an "absolute morale booster" for police officers, according to Chief Brian Hubbard.
+FARMINGTON -- The expansion of the city's police headquarters has been an "absolute morale booster" for police officers, according to Chief Brian Hubbard.

 "I've talked about more space with the mayor for years and years," Hubbard said last week.
 "It finally got around to where everything fell in place, and we just did it."